Short for "killer application

 - Ironically, for Japan, which was still only barely out of the post-war devastation and overwhelmingly poor (it was worse there than in North Korea, actually) it was also the Elizabeth II coronation.
 People were drawing five-year loans with a ridiculously rip-off rates only to be able to watch it.

 - In Britain, the killer app for colour TV was snooker.
 The 1969 BBC show Pot Black, which showed a single frame of snooker each week, was made to increase the sales of colour TV sets.
+Although it was really more of a Demo App showing what could be done with colour TV that wasn't possible with black and white.
+People didn't rush out to buy colour TV sets just to watch the snooker - it took until 1977 for the number of households with colour TV to exceed those with black and white.

 - The series produced the all-time infamous quote from commentator Ted Lowe: "And for those of you who are watching in black and white, the pink is by the cushion next to the green".